drejcreative/Gulp-Workflow/readme.md

 * Using Autoprefixer to write vendor-free CSS code
 * Refreshes the browser automatically whenever you save a file
 * Optimizes all assets (CSS, JS, fonts, and images) for production
+* Convert a set of images into a spritesheet and CSS variables via gulp

 ##Instructions